raganwald/raganwald.github.com/index.md

 I'm available for work, and this is not my first rodeo.
 I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager.
 I once wrote a popular book about JavaScript, I write technical documentation and essays, and I speak at both tech conferences and company-wide events.

-My experience is itemized in more detail on [LinkedIn]; my résumé is available upon request.
+My experience is itemized in more detail on [LinkedIn]; my résumé is available upon [request][raganwald@gmail.com].
 My books, essays, and conference talks are available on my [creative works] page.
 I can be reached via [raganwald@gmail.com].

 ### I am technical

-I've shipped products written in C++, Java, Ruby, JavaScript, Ember, React, TypeScript, and more.[^more]

 [^more]: I've written commerical software using Turbo Pascal, Lightspeed C, C++, Fourth Dimension, Excel, Hypercard, Filemaker, C++, Java, Ruby, JavaScript, WebObjects, MUMPS, CoffeeScript, Backbone, Ember, React, and TypeScript; I've written commercial software on MP/M, Windows, MacintoshOS, Unix, and for the last two decades, the web.